 App Engine flexible environment hosts the Airflow web server.
 By default, the Airflow web server is integrated with Identity-Aware Proxy.
 Cloud Composer hides the IAP integration details and enables you to use the Cloud Composer IAM policy to manage web server access.
 To grant access only to the Airflow web server, you can assign the composer.user role, or you can assign different Cloud Composer roles that provide access to other resources in your environment.
 For organizations with additional access-control requirements, Cloud Composer also supports deploying a self-managed Airflow web server in the customer project.

 Customer project resources

-Cloud Composer deploys Cloud Storage, Google Kubernetes Engine, and the Google Cloud operations suite in your customer project.
+Cloud Composer deploys Cloud Storage, Google Kubernetes Engine, Cloud Logging, and Cloud Monitoring in your customer project.

 Cloud Storage provides the storage bucket

 To deploy workflows (DAGs), you copy your files to the bucket for your

 environment.
 Cloud Composer takes care of synchronizing the DAGs among

 workers, schedulers, and the web server.
 With Cloud Storage you can store